linus-berg/SKYCORE/README.md

 # SKYCORE

-Skycore assembles operators and required images to run in an airgapped environment as a single GitHub release.
+Skycore assembles operators and required images to run core services in an airgapped cloud (K8s) environment as a single GitHub release.